 - In a large deep pot saute the garlic over medium heat for about a minute or until golden

 - Add the onions, carrots and celery.
 Saute until the onions are translucent.

 - Add the can of tomatoes, the container of broth and the salt.
 Stir these ingredients and allow to come to a boil over medium/high heat.

-- Once it comes to a boil, bring it down to a simmer and add the fresh Rosemary and the.
+- Once it comes to a boil, bring it down to a simmer and add the fresh Rosemary and salt.
 Cover and let it sit for 20 minutes.

-- Remove the Rosemary and add the pureed cannellini beans.
-Mix and let sit for 5 more minutes.
+- Remove the Rosemary and add 1/2 can of cannellini beans.

 - Remove the soup from the heat and puree.
 I pureed mine using an immersion blender.
 You can also puree the soup in a heat proof blender.